rdaum/c256emu/README.md

 #### Debugger / Automation

+GUI Debugger/Inspector that can:

+  * Set breakpoints
+  * Inspect memory
+  * Disassemble
+  * Profile the CPU/FPS
+  * Show status of CPU
+  * Alter some parameters of video rendering

 Embedded Lua interpretter that can do the following:

   * Set breakpoints
+  * Disassemble
   * Inspect CPU state
   * Read and modify memory
   * Has bugs, needs love. (stepping and resume after suspend currently broken)